 Two great medium format cameras - but which do you choose?
-At first glance, the new Fujifilm GFX 100 seems very similar to the GFX 50S that first went on sale two years ago.
+At first glance, the more recent Fujifilm GFX 100 seems very similar to the GFX 50S that first went on sale two years earlier.
 But is it is not as simple as one has a 100 megapixel sensor, and the other a 50 megapixel sensor.
 Here are 11 crucial differences that you should know…

 1) Fujifilm GFX 100 vs GFX 50s: megapixel sensor